nsupdate-info/nsupdate.info/docs/admin.rst

 --reset-client additionally sets all client fault counters back to 0, so all counts are just "per day".

+--notify-user will send an email notification to the creator of the host if we set the abuse flag for it.
+The email will contain instructions for the user about how to fix the problem.

 So, if you run this daily, it means that more than 20 client faults per day are considered abuse (e.g. if someone runs a stupid cronjob to update the IP instead